Violinist | Conductor | Educator

 Anyango’s published and current research focuses on musician health and a healthy playing technique, as well as the development of a new technique curriculum.
 Anyango pursued her Doctoral degree at the Eastman School of Music (New York) where she was awarded the coveted Performer’s Certificate and served as teaching assistant to her mentor, Charles Castleman.
 She received her early training at the Musik Hochschule Munich (Germany), the University “Mozarteum” Salzburg (Austria) and the Sibelius Academy Helsinki (Finland) with Paivyt Meller.
 A dedicated teacher, Anyango was awarded the Jack L. Frank Award for Excellence in Teaching.
 Her students win top prizes in international competitions, hold orchestra positions in South America, Europe and US, and have been accepted into the top universities of Germany, France, Austria and the US.

-Currently she is Professor of Violin and Coordinator of Violin and Chamber Music at the Pontifical Javeriana University and Chair of Strings at the Juan N. Corpas University in Bogota (Colombia).
+Currently she is Assistant Professor of Violin and Coordinator of Violin and Chamber Music at the Pontifical Javeriana University.
 Anyango conducted and directed the New Horizons Orchestras at Eastman from 2009-14.
 The WXXI documentary Music for Life: The Story of New Horizons in which Anyango and her orchestras appear, won at the 59th Emmy Awards.

 Anyango performs on an 18th Century French violin and chooses from bows ranging from the Peccatte School to contemporary makers, supported by